 “Be well and may the voices of survivors and families be heard around the world.”— Janice Worman – Group Facilitator

 Today, the support group continues to meet twice a month sharing common bonds and exploring ways to productively move forward.
-Providing, both survivors and all the other involved, healthy opportunities to learn and practice living a life with HOPE
+We provide survivors, family members, and caregivers, healthy opportunities to learn and practice living a life with HOPE

 The group seeks solutions for day to day challenges and shares updates in the recovery process.
 We provide a network of support for survivors and their families.
 Our focus is to educate community members that life may change after a brain injury but the pursuit of happiness is everlasting.